 If the meeting with the University Disability Services Coordinator & Dean of Academic Engagement and Student Success does not resolve the dispute, a formal written Academic Accommodation Appeal may be filed with the Associate Vice President for Academic Affairs.
 This must be submitted within 10 business days of the meeting held with the University Disability Services Coordinator & Dean of Academic Engagement and Student Success decision.
 Students must include their contact information, identification number, a summary of the dispute and requested outcome.
 The decision of the Associate Vice President for Academic Affairs is final.

-Official Written Communication to Students/Change of Address
+Communication to Students/Change of Address

 Official Email Communication to Students